Photoshop Halftone Dot Pattern tutorial

 Step 4: Convert the layer to a smart object

-The biggest challenge when creating a halftone pattern is knowing how big the dots need to be.
-But we can give ourselves room to experiment by first converting the layer into a smart object.
+The biggest challenge when creating a halftone pattern is knowing exactly how big the dots need to be.
+By converting this layer to a smart object, we give ourselves room to experiment and change the dot size later.

-In the Layers panel, right-click on the layer.
+In the Layers panel, right-click on your gray layer.

 Right-clicking on the layer in the Layers panel.